SimonLuder/FHNW_CHX_HS22/README.md

 Exploration:

 The notebooks for the data exploration can be found in the notebooks folder.
-- EDA_Parking.ipynb: to delete TODO
 - eda_timeseries.ipynb: exploration of the time series data
 - Forecasting_CNN.ipynb: different CNN models for forecasting the number of available parking spaces in a parking
 - Forecasting_different_parkings.ipynb: forecasting for different parkings using CNN models
 - Forecasting_with_Deep_Learning.ipynb: forecasting with LSTM models
 - prep_live_data.ipynb: cleaning and forecasting with LSTM on live data
 - live_data_collector.ipynb: code for collecting live data
-- Timeseries_analysis: to delete TODO
+- eda_corona_historic.ipynb: Shows the influence of the corona pandemic on the number of available parking spaces
 - Eda_statistical_forecasting.ipynb: forecasting using statistical methods

 - model_architectures.py: contains the different model architectures used in the notebooks
 - helper.py: contains helper functions used in the notebooks (for data cleaning etc.)
 - dashboard_data_api.py: contains the functions to get the live data for the dashboard
 - live_data_collector.py: contains the functions to collect the live data
-- clean_data.py: to delete TODO
+- clean_data.py: first function to clean the data

-The most important files are the eda_timeseries.ipynb for the data exploration, the Eda_statistiscal_forecasting.ipynb for the exploration of statistical methods for forecasting, the Forecasting_with_Deep_Learning.ipynb and Foreasting_CNN.ipynb for the exploration of deep learning methods for forecasting and the live_data_collector.ipynb for the live data collection.
+The most important files are the eda_timeseries.ipynb for the data exploration, the Eda_statistical_forecasting.ipynb for the exploration of statistical methods for forecasting, the Forecasting_with_Deep_Learning.ipynb and Foreasting_CNN.ipynb for the exploration of deep learning methods for forecasting and the live_data_collector.ipynb for the live data collection.

 Dashbaord: